 There is . . . a broad range of variation in brain size among normal humans, but there is no known relationship between mere brain size and intelligence.

 Over 300 Neandertal specimens have now been found scattered throughout most of the world, including Belgium, China, Central and North Africa, Iraq, Czechoslovakia, Hungary, Greece, north western Europe and the Middle East.
-This race of men was characterized by prominent eyebrow ridges (like modern Australian aborigines), low forehead, long narrow skull, a protruding upper jaw, and a strong lower jaw with a short chin.
+These men were characterized by prominent eyebrow ridges (like modern Australian aborigines), low forehead, long narrow skull, a protruding upper jaw, and a strong lower jaw with a short chin.
 They were deep-chested, large-boned individuals with a powerful build.
 It should be emphasized, however, that none of these features fall outside the range of normal human anatomy.
 Interestingly, the brain size (based on cranial capacity) of Neandertal man was actually larger than average for that of modern man, though this is rarely emphasized.
 Anthropologists have long attempted to correlate brain size with intelligence and some have even biased their measurements of cranial capacity in an apparent effort to down-grade the intelligence of “less favored” races, such as blacks and Indians (see The Mismeasure of Man by evolutionist Steven J. Gould, W.W.
 Norton & Company, 1981).
 There is, in fact, a broad range of variation in brain size among normal humans, but there is no known relationship between mere brain size and intelligence.

-Despite the overwhelming evidence that Neandertals were simply a race of stocky humans, imaginative artists (with the encouragement of some evolutionists) have consistently rendered them as stooped “apemen.”
+Despite the overwhelming evidence that Neandertals were simply stocky humans, imaginative artists (with the encouragement of some evolutionists) have consistently rendered them as stooped “apemen.”
 For years, visitors entering Chicago’s Field Museum of Natural History were obliged to pass between a frightening pair of life-sized statues of a very bestial appearing Neandertal couple.
 Today, the Museum has finally replaced these erroneous statues with a more accurate representation of erect standing human-like Neandertals.
 The old ones, however, were moved to the second floor near the dinosaur skeletons, where they will continue to fuel the imaginations of generations of school children, who will believe they have actually seen “apemen”!

 Most of the misconceptions about Neandertal man resulted from the claims of a Frenchman (Marcelin Boule) who, in 1908, studied two Neandertal skeletons that were found in France (LeMoustier and La Chapelle-aux-Saints).
 Boule declared Neandertal men to be anatomically and intellectually inferior brutes who were more closely related to apes than humans.
 He asserted they had a slumped posture, a “monkey-like” arrangement of certain spinal vertebrae, and even claimed that their feet were of a “grasping type” (like those of gorillas and chimpanzees).
 Boule concluded that Neandertal man could not have walked erectly, but rather must have walked in a clumsy fashion.
 These highly biased and inaccurate views prevailed and were even expanded by many other evolutionists up to the mid-1950s.